 Social entrepreneur with a background in politics and setting up charities and social enterprises.
 Passionate about transforming society and ensuring that finance serves all people and does good.
 World Economic Forum Global Shaper.
+Big Society Capital Advisory Board Member and Fellow of Practice at the Government Outcomes Lab at the Blavatnik School of Government.
 Enjoys spending time with family, drinking coffee and watching sport.

 Sunil joins Numbers for Good via the On Purpose leadership program, spending his first placement in Big Society Capital's Investment and Strategy teams.
 He qualified as a chartered accountant with KPMG working in private equity fund structuring before holding finance roles in HSBC and Nomura.
 In 2015 Sunil left banking and worked in Sri Lanka, developing business strategies and growth plans for a wide range of social enterprises.
 Sunil loves snowboarding, yoga and Middlesbrough FC.

 Responsible for investment structuring and deal execution.
 Prior to joining the team James worked as a corporate financier for 12 years where he advised corporate boards and shareholders in the UK and abroad on equity and debt financing.
 Aspiring kite surfer, world traveller and recent convert to cycling.

 Co-founder and Board Member

 A social investment expert, working with charities and social enterprises since 2009.
 15 years City experience with specific expertise in designing and implementing innovative financial transactions.
 Loves windsurfing, sailing and outdoors in his spare time.